-Students are expected to be courteous, respectful, and good citizens while at school.
+At Cosmopolis Elementary, we align our high expectations of learning with our PBIS model.
+Students are expected to be good citizens while at school, along with striving towards our PBIS core values of Be Safe, Be Kind, Be Respectful, and Be Responsible.
 All behavior that is disruptive to the educational process must be avoided.